taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [Long-Novel-GPT](https://github.com/maoxiaoyuz/long-novel-gpt) - This project includes a long novel generator based on large language models such as GPT, as well as various novel generation prompts and tutorials.
 We welcome community contributions and will continue to update to provide the best novel writing experience.
  * [langfuse](https://github.com/langfuse/langfuse) - 🪢 Open source LLM engineering platform: LLM Observability, metrics, evals, prompt management, playground, datasets.
 Integrates with LlamaIndex, Langchain, OpenAI SDK, LiteLLM, and more. 🍊YC W23
  * [gateway](https://github.com/portkey-ai/gateway) - A Blazing Fast AI Gateway with integrated Guardrails.
 Route to 200+ LLMs, 50+ AI Guardrails with 1 fast & friendly API.
+ * [ai-notes](https://github.com/swyxio/ai-notes) - notes for software engineers getting up to speed on new AI developments.
+Serves as datastore for https://latent.space writing, and product brainstorming, but has cleaned up canonical references under the /Resources folder.

 ## Chatbots